slavo3dev/slavo/posts/panic-attacks-and-stoic.md

 ## 3. **Preparation and Visualization**

 Preparation and visualization, critical components of Stoic philosophy, are rooted in the concept known as 'premeditation Malorum or the premeditation of evils.
 This practice encourages individuals to mentally rehearse challenging situations to reduce anxiety and fear associated with such events.

-**Understanding Panic:**
-The fear of experiencing a panic attack, particularly in public or unfamiliar places, can lead to avoidance behaviors and limit one's life severely.
-Here's where visualization is crucial in managing and reducing panic attacks.

 **Applying Preparation and Visualization:**
 The Stoics suggest regularly visualizing challenging situations, like experiencing a panic attack, to reduce the shock and fear of the actual event.
 This mental rehearsal can help familiarize you with the physical sensations and psychological distress associated with a panic attack so that it's less frightening when it happens.